sdonohoo/forecasting/internal_docs/repository_structure.md

   submissions, a subfolder storing common utility scripts, and a Markdown file specifying the benchmark.
 The description of each item under the benchmark folder is as follows

-    * `/reference` folder: This folder contains multiple subfolders with each subfolder including all the necessary scripts and the submission form for reproducing a certain reference implementation.
-For instance, `/reference1` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/reference` includes all the required submission files of reference1.
+    * `/reference` folder: This folder contains all the necessary scripts and the submission form for reproducing the reference implementation.
+For instance, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/reference` includes the required submission files of the reference implementation for
+    GEFCom2014_Pt_1Month_Hourly.

-    * `/submissions` folder: This is a folder similar to `/reference`.
-It contains subfolders with each subfolder including all the necessary scripts and the submission form for reproducing a certain submission.
-For instance, `/submission1` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/submissions` includes all the required submission files of submission1.
+    * `/submissions` folder: This folder contains multiple subfolders with each subfolder including all the necessary scripts and the submission form for reproducing a certain submission.
+For instance, `/submission1` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/submissions` includes the required submission files of submission1.

     * `/common` folder: This folder includes utility scripts for a benchmark.
 As an example, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/common`